 The candidate operator functions that represent the built-in operators defined in clause 5 are specified in this subclause.
-These candidate functions participate in the operator overload resolution process as described in [over.match.oper] and are used for no other purpose.
-No built-in operators are defined for archetypes (14.10.2), even though template requirements naming compiler-supported concepts ([concept.support]) can classify archetypes as non-class types.
-[Note: because built-in operators take only operands with non-class type, and operator overload resolution occurs only when an operand expression originally has class or enumeration type, operator overload resolution can resolve to a built-in operator, or when an operand has an enumeration type that can be converted to a type appropriate for the operator.
+These candidate functions participate in the operator overload resolution process as described in ?? and are used for no other purpose.
+No built-in operators are defined for archetypes (14.10.2), even though template requirements naming compiler-supported concepts (??) can classify archetypes as non-class types.
+[Note: because built-in operators take only operands with non-class type, and operator overload resolution occurs only when an operand expression originally has class or enumeration type, operator overload resolution can resolve to a built-in operator only when an operand has a class type that has a user-defined conversion to a non-class type appropriate for the operator, or when an operand has an enumeration type that can be converted to a type appropriate for the operator.
 Also note that some of the candidate operator functions given in this subclause are more permissive than the built-in operators themselves.
-As described in [over.match.oper], after a built-in operator is selected by overload resolution the expression is subject to the requirements for the built-in operator given in clause 5, and therefore to any additional semantic constraints given there.
-If there is a user-written candidate with the same name and parameter types as a built-in candidate operator function is hidden and is not included in the set of candidate functions. - end note ]
+As described in ??, after a built-in operator is selected by overload resolution the expression is subject to the requirements for the built-in operator given in clause 5, and therefore to any additional semantic constraints given there.
+If there is a user-written candidate with the same name and parameter types as a built-in candidate operator function, the built-in operator function is hidden and is not included in the set of candidate functions. - end note]